Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Main Results

 \end{defenum} \end{assumption}

 Throughout this paper, we denote the ``approximation constant'' $c_a = c_l\cdot c_u$.
-We remark that \cref{ass:sufficient-conditions-psi} is loosely connected to the notion of $\kappa$-regularity from \citet[Definition 2.1]{Juditsky2008large}.
+We remark that \cref{ass:sufficient-conditions-psi} is loosely connected to the notion of $\kappa$-regularity from \cite[Def.
+2.1]{Juditsky2008large}.

-If the squared Minkowski functional $\varphi_K^2$ satisfies \ref{ass:suff-1} and \ref{ass:suff-3}, since \ref{ass:suff-2} and \ref{ass:suff-4} hold by definition, we could simply choose $\psi=\varphi_K^2$.
+If the squared Minkowski functional $\varphi_K^2$ satisfies \ref{ass:suff-1} and \ref{ass:suff-3}, and since it satisfies \ref{ass:suff-2} and \ref{ass:suff-4} by definition, we could simply choose $\psi=\varphi_K^2$.
 For example, for any vector $v\in (1/2)B_2^d$ and $K=B_2^d-v$, it is easily verified that $\varphi_K^2$ is twice differentiable with vanishing gradient at zero \ref{ass:suff-1} and $\varphi_K^2$ is $2/(1+\norm{v}_2)^2$-strongly convex \ref{ass:suff-3}.
 Notably, in this example $\varphi_K$ is not a norm, as the convex body is not centrally symmetric.

 However, in many interesting cases the squared Minkowski functional $\varphi_K^2$ is not smooth or not strongly convex (for example, the $\ell_1$-norm), and we need to approximate it with a different function.
 This is possible for all $K$, as we now show in \cref{lem:existence}.
-Specifically, we can a smoothen and a convexify $\varphi_K^2$: To that end, we denote the Moreau envelope \citep{Moreau1965proximite} of a closed and proper convex function $f$ with $\lambda>0$ as
+Specifically, we can smoothen and ``strongly convexify'' $\varphi_K^2$: To that end, we denote the Moreau envelope \citep{Moreau1965proximite} of a closed and proper convex function $f$ with $\lambda>0$ as

 \begin{lemma} For any convex body $K\subset \RR^d$ that contains the origin in its interior, there exists a potential $\psi$ that satisfies both the continuous and discrete-time versions of \cref{ass:sufficient-conditions-psi} with approximation constant $c_a=4$ and some $\rho>0$.
 Furthermore, for $\rho=2/(\max_{\alpha\in K}\norm{\alpha}_2^2)$ and sufficiently small $\lambda >0$ independent of $\tau$, the potential